aunfl0w/frozen-particle-waves/README.md

 # frozen-particle-waves
 See the file LICENSE for license.
-Frozen particle waves is a starting place to add IoT type monitoring for cameras devices etc.
+Frozen particle waves is a security and aggregation front and end for IoT devices such as cameras.

-## First Features
-The first goal is to get a working camera monitoring framework.
-This will capture images from various network cameras in a flexible and extensible manner.
-A minimally functional UI is included in the app also.

-## Architecture
+## Goals
-One of the other goals is to provide a learning project for spring boot.
-The UI will also likely be built with Angular.
+* Learning project for spring boot.
+* Learning project for client side UI.
+* IoT hardware learning.

 ## How it may be used
-The goal is that you could run this on a computer in a location that has network devices that you configure it to gather information from.
-It would then provide a consolidate view of that information and provide additional features such as storing data, showing trends.

-### How to build and run
-You will need the pre-requisites to build and run.

-1. java 8 jdk
-2. maven (mvn)
+Run FPW in a network with IoT devices to centralize data and coordinate access and distribution.

 #### Build Configure and Run
 1. Clone the repo git clone https://github.com/aunfl0w/frozen-particle-waves.git